Gooderstone: Amenities

 Gooderston Cricket Club has been registered for over a hundred year and fields a First XI and a Friendly Side.

 Gooderstone Primary is a Church of England school and is part of the Diocese of Norwich Academies Trust.
 The headteacher is Mrs S. Godbold.

 Gooderstone Water Gardens and Nature Trail is open daily throughout the year.

 Governance

 Gooderstone is part of the electoral ward of Bedingfeld for local elections and is part of the district of Breckland.

 The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.

 War Memorial

-Gooderstone War Memorial is located on the wall of St. George's Churchyard and is a square plinth with a long a tall latin cross.
+Gooderstone War Memorial is located on the wall of St George's Churchyard and is a square plinth with a tall Latin cross.
 The memorial lists the following names for the First World War: